superlinked/superlinked/docs/reference/dsl/space/image_space.md

             Defaults to "clip-ViT-B-32".
         model_handler (ModelHandler, optional): The handler for the model, defaults to ModelHandler.SENTENCE_TRANSFORMERS.
+        model_cache_dir (Path | None, optional): Directory to cache downloaded models.
+            If None, uses the default cache directory.
+Defaults to None. embedding_engine_config (EmbeddingEngineConfig, optional): Configuration for the embedding engine.
+            Defaults to EmbeddingEngineConfig().

     Raises:
         InvalidSpaceParamException: If the image and description fields are not